Skip to main content

 You are responsible for conducting performance testing against your own system.
 You should build mocks to test your system as GOV.UK One Login does not provide environments for this.

-You must not performance test any GOV.UK One Login environment.
+• performance test any GOV.UK One Login environment

 GOV.UK One Login is responsible for performance testing the agreed volumes of requests into the GOV.UK One Login service.